pjkundert/python-slip39/README.txt

 ──────────────────────────────────────

-  Unfortunately, it is *not possible* to cleanly convert a BIP-39 generated wallet Seed into a SLIP-39 wallet.
+  Unfortunately, it is *not possible* to cleanly convert a BIP-39 /generated/ wallet Seed into a SLIP-39 wallet.
 Both BIP-39 and SLIP-39 preserve the original 128- to 256-bit Seed Entropy (random) bits, but these bits are used *very differently* – and incompatibly – to generate the resultant wallet Seed.

+  In native SLIP-39, the original, recovered Seed Entropy (128- or 256-bits) is used directly by the BIP-44 wallet derivation.
+In BIP-39, the Seed entropy is not directly used /at all/!
+It is only *indirectly* used; the BIP-39 Seed Phrase (which contains the exact, original entropy) is used, as normalized text, as input to a hashing function, along with some other fixed text, to produce a 512-bit Seed, which is then fed into the BIP-44 wallet derivation process.

   The least desirable method is to preserve the 512-bit *output* of the BIP-39 mnemonic phrase as a set of 512-bit (59-word) SLIP-39